Updated July 26, 2023

 - Demand Liabilities is the amount payable to the depositors when the demand arises

 Consider a CRR rate of 4%.
 This means for every Rs.
 100 deposited, Rs.
-4 must be deposited with the Central Bank and shall not be used for any commercial purposes and the remaining Rs.
+4 must be deposited with the Central Bank and shall not be used commercially.
+The remaining Rs.
 96 can be used for commercial and lending purposes.

 Consider an SLR rate of 15%.
 This means the banks shall keep Rs.
-15 to themselves to meet the requirements of the customers and the remaining Rs.
-85 shall be available to the bank for the other operations and commercial purposes.
+15 to meet the customers’ requirements, and the remaining Rs.
+85 shall be available to the bank for other operations and commercial purposes.

 Below is the top 6 difference between CRR vs SLR: